vesellov/bitdust.docs.old/principle.md

 ## User Information Protection

-All service packages have digital signature and personal user data are encrypted, using his secret key – suppliers do not have access to them.
-Only having a private key you can restore the input data.
+All service packets are digitaly signed and personal user data is also encrypted with one of his secret keys – suppliers do not have access to your data.
+Only with a correct private key you can restore the uploaded data.

 ## Anonymous Network Log-On

-For network log on you do not need to pass through any authorization, leave email or phone number, there is no support team and BitDust company does not run centralized user information acquisition.
+For network log on you do not need to pass through any authorization, provide your email or phone number.
+There is no support team or call center - BitDust company does not run centralized user information acquisition or users accounting.

 ## Uses Distributed Hash-Table

-Distributed hash-table is used for service information storage, interconnection of users and maintenance of the network on the whole.
+Distributed hash-table is used for service information storage, connection between users and maintenance of the network as a whole.

 ## Transmits Data by TCP and UDP